 Benchmark Litigation, the prestigious guide to litigation firms and attorneys, has selected three Ward and Smith attorneys for its first-ever Labor and Employment guide.

-This publication is in response to the ever-increasing demand for a specialized study of the labor and Employment litigation practices.
+This publication is in response to the ever-increasing demand for a specialized study of labor and employment litigation practices.
 The attorneys named as a "Labor and Employment Star" goes as follows:

 Ken Gray leads the firm's Labor and Employment practice.
 His practice experience encompasses various areas of employment-related litigation.
 He advises clients and litigates cases involving all forms of employment discrimination, wrongful discharge, and breach of employment contracts from small start-up companies to Fortune 500 corporations.
 Ken is a frequent lecturer on employment discrimination, workplace retaliation, workers' compensation, and wage and hour law issues.